ACLs, Filtering, NAC, Hardening, and Key Management

 Deny accessUnknown device fails policy

-NAC is especially useful when the physical jack or wireless network may be reached by mixed devices.
-A conference room port should not automatically grant the same access as a managed administrator workstation.
+NAC matters most when a physical jack or wireless SSID can be reached by mixed devices.
+A conference-room port should not automatically grant the same access as a managed administrator workstation.

 Device Hardening

-Hardening reduces attack surface and configuration risk.
-For routers, switches, wireless controllers, firewalls, and appliances, common steps include:
+Hardening reduces attack surface.
+For routers, switches, wireless controllers, firewalls, and appliances:

 • Change default credentials and remove unused accounts.